 22. Try To Stick To Groups Of Three

-You should never break your presentation layout down into anything more than thirds.
+How many major ideas should be present on your presentation aid?
+Never break your presentation layout down into anything more than thirds.
 This means there should be at most three columns, three icons, three ideas and so on.
 A great example of this idea starts on slide number 9 in this slide deck and continues throughout the rest of the presentation.

-Here is a great three columned template to get started with.
+Here is a great three columned slide template to get started with.

 23. Add A Timeline To Help Visualize Ideas